send0moka/yapload/README.md

 ## 🚀 Quick Start

-Get yapload up and running in minutes with these simple steps:
+Get Yapload up and running in minutes with these simple steps:

 ### Prerequisites